Projective toric designs, quantum state designs, and mutually unbiased bases: Introduction

 The main novel contributions of our work lie in \cref{sec:minimal,sec:difference,sec:quantum}.
 In \cref{sec:minimal}, we prove a general lower bound on the size of projective toric $t$-designs for all dimensions and all $t$ by relating these designs to the crystal ball sequence corresponding to the root lattice $A_{n-1}$ \cite{conway1997lowdimensional-,oeis-crystal-ball}.
-In \cref{sec:difference}, we related difference sets to minimal projective toric designs.
+In \cref{sec:difference}, we relate difference sets to projective toric designs.
 We show how the former can be used to construct the latter.
-Using the connection of difference sets to projective toric designs, we furthermore relate dense difference sets to the crystal ball sequence mentioned above, and derive new (to the best of our knowledge) bounds on the size of $B_t \bmod m$ sets (\textit{cf.}~\cref{cor:Bt-set-bound}).
-In \cref{sec:quantum}, we describe the relationship between projective toric designs and quantum state designs.
-This relationship was first noted in Refs.~\cite{kuperbergNumericalCubatureArchimedes2004,iosueContinuousvariableQuantumState2022}, though we believe that \cref{sec:quantum} greatly clarifies the details of this connection.
-In \cref{sec:quantum}, we also construct an infinite family of \textit{almost-minimal} quantum state $2$-designs---that is, quantum state $2$-designs of size exactly one more than minimal.
-While these specific almost-minimal designs have been noted before in Ref.~\cite{bodmannAchievingOrthoplexBound2015}, we arrive at the construction via an entirely different route that utilizes projective toric designs.
-We believe that this route has a much better hope of generalizing to other infinite families and $t > 2$.
+Using the connection between difference sets and projective toric designs, we furthermore relate dense difference sets to the crystal ball sequence mentioned above, and derive new (to the best of our knowledge) bounds on the size of $B_t \bmod m$ sets (\textit{cf.}~\cref{cor:Bt-set-bound}).
+In \cref{sec:singer-design-family}, using our construction of projective toric $t$-designs for all $t$ and dimensions $n$, we construct corresponding toric $t$-designs for $t$ and $n$ (where recall that a toric design is also a design on the diagonal subgroup of the unitary group).
+In \cref{sec:quantum-from-toric}, we describe the relationship between projective toric designs and quantum state designs.
+This relationship was first noted in Refs.~\cite{kuperbergNumericalCubatureArchimedes2004,iosueContinuousvariableQuantumState2022}, though we believe that \cref{sec:quantum-from-toric} greatly clarifies the details of this connection.
+In \cref{sec:quantum-from-toric}, we also construct an infinite family of \textit{almost-minimal} quantum state $2$-designs---that is, quantum state $2$-designs of size exactly one more than minimal.
+While these specific almost-minimal designs have been noted before in Ref.~\cite{bodmannAchievingOrthoplexBound2015}, we arrive at the construction via a different route that utilizes projective toric designs, which we believe may have a better hope of generalizing to other infinite families and $t > 2$.

-Finally, \cref{sec:conclusion} compiles a number of new interesting open problems involving projective toric designs, highlighting their connection to a number of other open problems in mathematics.